 The Academy Trust's objective is set out in the Articles of Association and referred to above.
-In summary, it is to establish, maintain, manage and develop a school offering a broad and balanced curriculum with an emphasis on ensuring individual progress in line with or above expectations.
+In summary, it is to establish, maintain, manage and develop a school offering a broad and balanced curriculum with an emphasis on ensuring a high quality experience and individual progress in line with or above expectations.

 In accordance with the Articles of Association the Academy has adopted a Funding Agreement approved by the Secretary of State for Education.
 The Funding Agreement specifies, amongst other things, the basis for admitting pupils to the Academy.
-The capacity of the Academy is 1,200 (currently 1,167) in the age range 11 - 16 and is an all ability inclusive school operating an 'Equal Preference' admissions system.
-The school has increased its intake for the past 5 years.
-This will cease now the school has 8 rather than 7 form entry (210 to 240) throughout, having reached maximum capacity September 2017.
+The capacity of the Academy is 1,200-1,300 (currently 1,167) in the age range 11 - 16 and is an all ability inclusive school operating an 'Equal Preference' admissions system.
+The school has increased its intake recently due to increased first preferences from its community.
+This school has a PAN of 240 but has recently moved to 10 form entry with investment authorised from reserves by Trustees to reduce class sizes and increase the number of pupils for whom Cams Hill is first choice, to start with the school as year 7 pupils.